esmero/archipelago-documentation/docs/find_and_replace_action_json_patch.md

 { "op": "copy", "from": "/terms", "path": "/terms_somewhere_else"}
 ```

-Similar to “move“, it will copylvalues inside top JSON key `terms` into a new top JSON key named `terms_somewhere_else` without removing then the old `terms` key or its content!
+Similar to “move“, it will copy values inside top JSON key `terms` into a new top JSON key named `terms_somewhere_else` without removing then the old `terms` key or its content!

 ## test